-To implement sound stewardship practices that are protective of the air, water, land, and other natural and cultural resources impacted by CNS operations, a comprehensive EMS has been developed.
+To implement sound stewardship practices that are protective of the air, water, land, and other natural and cultural resources impacted by Consolidated Nuclear Security, LLC (CNS) operations, a comprehensive Environmental Management System (EMS) has been developed.
 The Pantex EMS is a major component of the Integrated Safety Management System (ISM).
-These integrated systems envelop all personnel that work at the Plant and all of the Plant's activities, products, and services and are the means by which DOE cost effectively meets or exceeds compliance with applicable environmental, public health, and resource protection requirements.
+These integrated systems envelop all personnel that work at the Plant and all of the Plant's activities, products, and services and are the means by which Department of Energy (DOE) cost effectively meets or exceeds compliance with applicable environmental, public health, and resource protection requirements.